vidishaShetty12/Neural-Networks-and-AI/README.md

 # Neural-Networks-and-AI
 ## Brain, Neurons, and Models
 #### This code effectively simulates a basic McCulloch-Pitts neuron, showing how it processes input and generates a binary output based on the given threshold and weights.
 This forms a fundamental part of neural network computations
+### Parameter Initialization and Training Sets
+#### The code for developing a prototype of the training, validation, and testing sets is designed to partition a dataset into subsets for a neural network's future training.
+It creates a scaled-down version of a larger dataset, preserving the original distribution of data across various categories.
+Typically, the split follows conventional proportions, often around 60-20-20% for training, validation, and testing sets respectively.
+The prototype serves as a miniaturized version of the full dataset, allowing for the verification of the model's learning capability and parameter tuning without the computational expense of using the full dataset.
+This approach is particularly useful for iterative testing and model refinement before scaling up to more extensive data.